Shinobi (series): Shinobi Legions (1995)

 Shinobi Legions was the only Shinobi game developed for Sega Saturn.
 The gameplay is similar to that of Shinobi III but with many tweaks.
 The plot represented a break with the traditional storyline of the previous games, as it focuses on an entirely new character named Sho.
-Shinobi Legions uses live-action cutsequences between each round and digitized live actors in game sequences.
+Shinobi Legions uses live-action cut sequences between each round and digitized live actors in game sequences.

 Shinobi (2002)

 Shinobi debuted in the world of 3D gaming with Shinobi, only for PlayStation 2.
 It is the third game in the series to simply be called Shinobi.
-The story introduces a new member of Oboro clan called Hotsuma.
+The story introduces a new member of the Oboro clan called Hotsuma.
 Shinobis gameplay is based upon a combo system called the tate-system, which produces a very fast and smooth style of play.
 However, even more so than other Shinobi titles, Shinobi is also noted for its extreme difficulty.
 Whenever Hotsuma dies, the player has to start the level all over again.
 Although this reboot of the franchise was generally well received by critics and fans alike, some of the bigger complaints waged against the game were for its average graphics, somewhat repetitive gameplay, and (as noted earlier) steep difficulty.
 Joe Musashi can be unlocked as a playable character after finishing the game.

 Nightshade (2003)

-The first game of the Shinobi series to feature a female lead, Nightshade is a continuation of 2002's Shinobi with differences to the gameplay.
+The first game of the Shinobi series to feature a female lead, Nightshade is a continuation of 2002's Shinobi with differences in the gameplay.
 In Japan, the game is known as Kunoichi, the Japanese term to denote the female equivalent of Shinobi.